jcseeley/calculator-branching/README.md

 ## Description

-This calculator page was designed to allow the user to select whether to add, subtract, multiply or divide in the same field.
+This calculator page was designed to allow the user to select whether to add, subtract, multiply or divide in the same form.

 ## Setup/Installation Requirements